 How do you keep your grocery bill down?
 Share your tips!

 C’mon by & sit a spell!
-Come hang out at our ~TMH~ Facebook Page.
+Come hang out at our Facebook Page.
 It’s like sitting in a front porch rocker with a glass of cold iced tea.
 There are lots of good folks sharing!

-If you’d like to receive an email when a new blog post goes live,
+To receive an email when a new blog post goes live it’s EASY to

-subscribe to our Blog!
+Subscribe to our blog!